DhavalKalathiya-Xenox/WirelessSignalTransmission-RFSoC/README.md

 *Description:* RFSoC board equipped with a PMOD circuit to control external RGB LEDs based on received signals.

 ## Contact
 For questions, contact Dhaval Kalathiya at kalathiyadhaval1512@gmail.com.
-CREATE FULL READ ME